 If you’ve been wanting to push past your fitness plateaus, achieve your weight loss goals, boost your metabolism, and get strong and lean, building muscle mass is a simple way to support all of this and more!
 While cardio, mobility, and flexibility training are important aspects when it comes to a balanced fitness routine, there’s something to be said about strength training.
 It’s a science-backed way to prevent age-associated muscle and bone loss, reduce the risk of injury, improve everyday activities, and enhance your overall quality of life.

 The best part?
 You don’t need a gym membership or fancy at-home equipment.
-That’s right — you can increase your strength and sculpt lean muscle from the comfort of your own home.
+You can increase your strength and sculpt lean muscle from the comfort of your own home.
 Even better?
 There’s no one-size-fits-all method!
-Whether it’s picking up a set of dumbbells, crushing a bodyweight workout, or burning it out with a FitOn Pilates class, find what works best for you.
+Whether it’s picking up a set of dumbbells, crushing a bodyweight workout, or burning it out with resistance bands, find what works best for you.

 Why Muscle Strength is Important

-For starters, strength training improves bone density, helping to decrease the risk of age-related bone fractures and osteoporosis.
-And if you’re wondering what exercises are best, any weight-bearing resistance exercise will provide you with bone-supporting benefits!
+Strength training improves bone density, helping to decrease the risk of age-related bone fractures and osteoporosis.
+Any weight-bearing resistance exercise will provide you with bone-supporting benefits.